Yvette-Ibarra/Individual-Project/README.md

 #### Recommendation
 In order to improve model more data collection and health information such as:

-* if the patients  family has a history of stroke or heart disease
+* The patients  family history of stroke or heart disease
 * Demographics of the patients
-* Patients weight and height

 ___
 ___